openshift/oadp-operator/docs/upgrade_1-2_to_1-3.md

               uploaderType: kopia
         ```

-`spec.configuration.restic` field is being deprecated in OADP 1.3, and will be removed in OADP 1.4.
+- The `spec.configuration.restic` field is being deprecated in OADP 1.3, and will be removed in OADP 1.4.
 To avoid seeing deprecating warnings about it, use the new syntax:
 ```diff
  spec:
    configuration: